DivyaBansal/DivyaBansal/README.md

 My name is Divya Bansal.
 I am a Data Engineering and Analytics Master's Graduate from the Technical University of Munich.
 I am enthusiastic about all topics pertaining to data science, data engineering, machine learning and AI.

+🔭 I am actively looking for a fulltime opportunity in Germany...

 ✨ An overview of my current skillset:
 ---
 **Techniques**